 - (a).
 Internal Safety Incident Investigation any safety incident occurring at Fenland aerodrome will be fully investigated and reported through the monthly Safety Committee to the Fenland Aero Club committee.
 On completion of any investigation recommendations or findings that would help to prevent such an incident reoccurring will be implemented by the Fenland Aero Club committee. - (b).
-If any incident was investigated by the Air Accident Investigation Department, the Civil Aviation Authority or the Health & Safety Executive the Accountable Manager will seek advice and guidance from the relevantauthority. - (c).
+The committee will actively encourage members to fully engage with the principles enshrined in CAP 382 concerning Mandatory Occurrence Reporting (MOR) so that all are aware of duties and responsibilities for MOR reporting at Fenland.
+This will be achieved through briefing, training and as necessary through safety bulletins and website. - (c).
+If any incident was investigated by the Air Accident Investigation Department, the Civil Aviation Authority or the Health & Safety Executive the Accountable Manager will seek advice and guidance from the relevantauthority. - (d).
 The Safety Management System will investigate all safety matters at Fenland Airfield, not just airside aviation related incidents.
 Members and the public are encouraged to complete a safety report and pass the completed form to the CFI, where the issue will be discussed at the next safety meeting.
-The CFI should call an extraordinary safety committee meeting if the urgency dictates. - (d).
+The CFI should call an extraordinary safety committee meeting if the urgency dictates. - (e).
 The Club Secretary will keep minutes and a record of all safety forms submitted.